 Alternatives for the Leek, Stilton and Potato Soup

-This recipe calls for a vegetable stock unless you are serving vegetarians, use a chicken stock for even more depth of flavor.
+This recipe calls for vegetable stock.
+But unless you are serving vegetarians, you can use chicken stock for even more depth of flavor.

 This recipe is adapted from one courtesy of British Leeks.